Pier 11/Wall Street: NY Waterway

+Routes

 NYC Ferry

 Pier 11 Wall Street is a stop for all NYC Ferry routes, except for the St. George route, and the terminus of all except the South Brooklyn route.
 In 2016, the city drew up plans for routes to Bay Ridge, Rockaway, Governors Island, Astoria, Lower East Side, and Soundview.
 On May 1, 2017, NYC Ferry's Rockaway route started operations, and NY Waterway's East River route was transferred over to NYC Ferry operation.
 The Bay Ridge route began on June 1, a month later, and the Astoria route began on August 29 of the same year.
 The route to Soundview opened on August 15, 2018, followed by the Lower East Side route two weeks later, on August 29 which was then later discontinued on May 18, 2020.
 Wall St/Pier 11 used to be the northern terminal for the South Brooklyn line, before the line was extended to end at Corlears Hook on May 18, 2020.

 Terminal building

 Pier 11 contains a terminal building with 2100 ft2 of space for storage, retail, and offices.
 Designed by Henry Smith-Miller and Laurie Hawkinson, along with structural engineer Arup Group, the building was completed in 2000.
 The structure is made of glass, structural steel, and galvanized and corrugated material; these materials were used to evoke the waterfront.
 The building's entrances, on its western and eastern sides, are shaded by canopies.
+The south side of the building contains a 45 ft hangar door that can be opened up in warm weather.

+The design of the terminal building has received favorable reviews from architecture critics, with Paul Goldberger describing it as "one of the most refreshing public buildings to have gone up on the waterfront in years."
 The Architectural League of New York displayed a model of the terminal building in 2001 as part of New New York 2, an exhibit showcasing six new buildings in New York City.